darvil82/PBar/README.md

 ---

-### PBar is a small work in progress python module to display customizable progress bars on the terminal.
+### PBar is a small work in progress python module to display customizable progress bars on the terminal easily.
 Contributions are welcome!

 https://user-images.githubusercontent.com/48654552/134776865-c7516cf1-0c66-44da-ae2c-f2cbedd2527c.mp4